CEBS Frequently Asked Questions

 To earn the CEBS designation, you will need to master five courses covering group and retirement plans.
 Two group courses, two retirement courses and one course that bridges these two specializations and includes principles and practices that are applicable or essential to both areas.
 There are no electives.
 Each candidate is required to pass the national exam for each of the five courses.

-5. Will the Group Benefits Associate (GBA) and Retirement Plans Associate (RPA) credentials still be offered through the CEBS program?
-And, what are the requirements?
+5. What are the requirements to earn the Group Benefits Associate (GBA) and Retirement Plans Associate (RPA) credentials offered through the CEBS program?

 To earn the GBA designation, you need to complete both group courses together with the bridge course.
 To earn the RPA credential you need to complete both retirement courses together with the bridge course.
 The bridge course contains material that applies to both the group and retirement areas when designing, funding and managing employee benefit plans.